rajnish203/MealApp/README.md

 In addition to the search feature, the app also includes the ability for users to view details of the selected recipe.
 This includes a more in-depth look at the recipe's ingredients and instructions, as well as nutritional information.
 Users can also mark their favorite recipes for easy access in the future.

-Overall, this project demonstrates your skills in working with APIs, JavaScript, and web development in general.
-The use of vanilla JavaScript allows for a lightweight and fast-performing application, without the need for any additional JavaScript frameworks.
-It's a great addition to your portfolio to show your ability to create a functional web application from scratch.

 ## Key Features